awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/060_scaling/test_ca.md

 ![Scale Up](/images/using_ec2_spot_instances_with_eks/scaling/scaling-asg-20.png)

-{{% notice info %}}
-Cluster Autoscaler expands capacity according to the [**Expander**](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-expanders) configuration.
+**NOTE:** Cluster Autoscaler expands capacity according to the [**Expander**](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-expanders) configuration.
 By default, Cluster Autoscaler uses the **random** expander.
 This means that there is equal probability of cluster autoscaler selecting the 4vCPUs 16GB RAM group or the 8vCPUs 32GB RAM group.
 You may consider also using other expanders like **least-waste**, or the **priority** expander.
-{{% /notice %}}

-As for the EC2 Instance type that was selected, by default the Auto Scaling groups that we created with eksctl use [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies), this makes the Auto Scaling group procure capacity from the pools that has less chances of interruptions.
+As for the EC2 Instance type that was selected, by default the Auto Scaling groups that we created use the [capacity-optimized allocation strategy](https://docs.aws.amazon.com/en_pv/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies), this makes the Auto Scaling group procure capacity from the pools that has less chances of interruptions.

 {{% /expand %}}